joaovalente1990/Tetris_VanillaJS/README.md

-# Tetris_HTML_CSS_JavaScript
+# Tetris_VanillaJS

-A clone of the tetris game written in HTML5, CSS3 and JavaScript.
+A tetris game done from scratch with vanillaJS.